 [Section 478 amended by No. 14 of 1996 s.
 4.]

-479. Application of proceeds arising from sale of cattle
+479. Sale proceeds, application of

 The price of cattle, or the carcass of cattle, sold under the provisions of this Part shall be paid by the person purchasing them to the poundkeeper and shall be applied by the poundkeeper —